 Our original program was designed to involve a series of in-person educational events focused on topics critical to four grain farming target audiences.
 To adapt this plan to the realities of the COVID-19 pandemic, our team created a new series of educational opportunities that allowed for virtual learning.
 This strategy included:

 - Online Webinars: We have adapted our initial curriculum for a virtual online webinar format.
-We are currently conducting at least one webinar a month and working in partnership with peer organizations such as Virginia Association for Biological Farmers and Future Harvest CASA to reach new audiences.
+We are currently conducting semi-regular webinars and working in partnership with peer organizations such as Virginia Association for Biological Farmers and Future Harvest CASA to reach new audiences.
 Webinars to date have included:

 - Best Practices in Post-Harvest Storage and Processing

 - Grains to Glass: Exploring the Farmer, Maltser, and Brewer Partnership